SC5/sc5-styleguide/README.md

     gulp.task('styleguide', 'styleguide:generate', 'styleguide:applystyles']);

 This approach gives flexibility to use any preprocessor.
 For example, you can freely replace gulp-sass with gulp-ruby-sass.
 However, please notice that variable parsing works only for SASS, SCSS and LESS files.

+If you do not use preprocessor you can directly pipe CSS files to `applyStyles()`.

 See [Build options](#build-options) section for complete documentation of different options.